hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 6. Evaluate Model
 7. Test Model

-As a comparison, a simple one convolutional layer model was built to train and validate the two-class (Fried Noodles and Noodle Soup) image classifier and check it against the pre-trained models on training time and accuracy.
+As a comparison, a six layer convolutional model was built to train and validate the two-class (Fried Noodles and Noodle Soup) image classifier and check it against the pre-trained models on training time and accuracy.

 ## Quick Checkout on Keras ImageNet pre-trained Models